 Each year, 15–30 graduate students from engineering, urban studies & planning, and other fields work as graduate research assistants for faculty.
 These students are often co-authors on project final reports and journal articles.
 TREC hires undergraduate student workers as well, who may work at processing data or similar tasks.

 Students attend the annual TCS, learning from experts who work in transportation and livable communities all over the country.
 Students from any U.S. accredited university, as well as practitioners and researchers currently working in transportation, are eligible to enter the Open Call for Poster Sessions at TCS.

-With the help of NITC, over 50 PSU students attend the Annual Meeting of the Transportation Research Board each January.
+With the help of NITC, over 50 PSU students attend the annual meeting of TRB each January.
 Many of our graduate students present research at the conference.

 Joseph Totten of Portland State University was one of two students awarded the ITE Oregon Bill Kloos scholarship for the 2016-2017 school year.
 Totten works as a graduate research assistant for Kelly Clifton and will serve as the vice president of STEP for the 2017-2018 school year.
 This scholarship is offered by the Oregon Section of ITE and the Bill Kloos Scholarship Fund to provide financial assistance to students pursuing degrees in transportation engineering or other related fields.
 It is named after William C. Kloos, who was the Signals and Street Light Manager at the City of Portland for 25 years.
 Bill was a talented leader, innovative problem solver and mentor to many throughout his career.
 One of Bill’s unique talents was public speaking and presenting technical information to a wide range of audiences.
 This scholarship was developed in order to promote the innovative thinking and communication skills of the future transportation professionals.
 Creative applications were encouraged, and Totten delivered that with his entry, "The Roundabout Song."